Welcome to the Land of Eternal Spring: Guatemala City Airport

 • Security Check Point

-After a great trip to Guatemala, you’ll return to the airport, and get ready to return home.
+After a great trip to Guatemala, you’ll return to the airport and get ready to return home.
 Security checks are in place, so be prepared for bag inspections and to remove items like laptops and liquids.

 Safety Tips

 • Keep a written or printed list of important numbers and addresses.
-This way you’ll have back up details in case the internet isn’t working and you can’t access your email, or if you happen to get separated from your phone.
+This way, you’ll have backup details in case the internet isn’t working and you can’t access your email, or if you happen to get separated from your phone.

 • For more information concerning safety, please refer to the travel advisory page from your embassy.